 Newcastle’s Royal Grammar School is established by the mayor of the town.
-It is situated near St Nicholas church (the school will not move to Jesmond until 1906).
+It is situated near St Nicholas church (now St Nicholas Cathedral).
+The school will not move to Jesmond until 1906.

 A truce for three years of peace is signed at Berwick by the Commissioners of Henry VIII of England and King James V of Scotland.

 For centuries the monks of Tynemouth and Durham had respectively developed port activities at North Shields and South Shields.
 Over the years legal challenges from Newcastle ensued.
-This year, the law finally came out in favour of Newcastle and the ports have been restricted in their trading rights.
-Salt manufacture and the sale of fish and wine will, however, be permitted at the mouth of the Tyne.
+This year, the law finally came out in favour of Newcastle as the two Shields ports have been restricted in their trading rights.
+Salt manufacture and the sale of fish and wine will however be permitted at the mouth of the Tyne.

 1530 – Wolsey arrested

 Cardinal Wolsey is arrested on the orders of Henry VIII on suspicion of treason.
 He is arrested by Henry Percy, 6th Earl of Northumberland at Cawood Castle near Selby in Yorkshire – the Archbishop of York’s castle – and sent south to the king.
 Wolsey only came north in his capacity as Archbishop of York after he was stripped of the position of Lord Chancellor by Henry.
 Wolsey later dies at Leicester while being transported to London.